 - 3.36.
-The Council maintains a sound Internal Audit function that operates to the standards set out in the 'CIPFA Code of Practice for Internal Audit in Local Government in the UK'. - 3.37.
+The Council maintains a sound Internal Audit function that operates to the standards set out in the 'CIPFA Public Sector Internal Audit Standards'. - 3.37.
 The Accounts and Audit Committee operates to an agreed terms of reference which defines its core functions, roles and responsibilities.
 The terms of reference is contained within the Constitution.